10kh-at-rb/poodr/notes/chapter_2.md

 ```

->Both classes have a single responsibility.
-The code is not perfect, but in some ways it achieves a higher standard: it is good enough.
+>The code is not perfect, but in some ways it achieves a higher standard: it is good enough.

 ## Summary